stanstaton/wdi_assessments/project_assessments/project-3-assessment.md

-Not currently in use - see comments
+Not currently in use - see comments.

+Project 3 is run on a group project and the assessment is a self-reflection and a review from their group mates.
+It culminates in a one-on-one code review and coaching session with the instructional team.

 <!-- <img src="https://i.imgur.com/ser5chI.png">